 Some churches allow women to have speaking, teaching and leadership ministries in the church as long as there is a male leader “over” them.
 They believe that as long as there is a man in charge, a woman is not usurping authority.
 However, there is absolutely no scriptural reason to assume that a female minister needs a male “covering”.
 Thankfully the specious doctrine of “covering” has fallen out of favour in many churches.

 The Bible contains many accounts where God bypassed male relatives and spoke directly to women.
 If God recognised that men were the spiritual authorities and “coverings” of their wives and daughters, God would have spoken to the men instead of the women in these instances.
 1 Tim 2:12 cannot be construed to mean that women may teach and lead as long as a man, and not a woman, is the senior leader.
 Moreover, it cannot mean that women cannot be senior leaders.

 11. Are women prohibited from teaching because they must remain silent in churches?

 The Greek word hesuchia, used in 1 Tim 2:12, means “calmness” or “quietness“, with the implication of “keeping one’s seat.”
 This same word is also used in the previous verses, 1 Timothy 2:2 and 2:11.
 Paul wanted the woman (or women) to learn quietly and behave with decorum.
-Learning quietly and submissively was (and is) the usual behavior of a good student.
+Learning quietly and submissively was (and is) the usual behaviour of a good student.
 A calm, cooperative attitude rather than strict silence is what is meant here.
 1 Tim 2:12 does not state that a woman is to remain completely silent in church meetings.
 [More about the Greco-Roman virtue of quietness in this book review here.]